dmyersturnbull/tyrannosaurus/README.md

 I designed Tyrannosaurus to solve issues with existing tools.
 Here are features that other tools lack:
-- An **elegant CI/CD workflow**: The workflow gets kicked off only via `git push` and Github releases.
+- An **elegant CI/CD workflow**: The workflow gets kicked off only via `git push` and GitHub releases.
 - **Interopability with Conda**, including recipes and environment files, by mapping dependencies and metadata.
-- **Automated publishing** to PyPi, Conda-Forge, Docker Hub, Github Packages, and readthedocs.
+- **Automated publishing** to PyPi, Conda-Forge, Docker Hub, GitHub Packages, and readthedocs.
 - **No duplication** between project files.
 (Not 100%: some duplication remains.)
 - Built-in optional support for **extra/alternative tools**, such as Travis and codemeta.
 - Complete **absence of legacy tools**, files, and Python 2 support.